seanoldham/seanosaur.github.io/_posts/2016-02-18-mission-statement.markdown

 ### _Write more._

 Starting today.
 I'll write about anything and everything, whenever I get a chance.
 I download lots of apps, and I'll write about each one.
 I do some programming stuff.
-That goes here, too.
+That goes here, too. _Everything_, no joke.

 ### _Read more._